-The National Archives is a non-ministerial government department, and is the offical archive of the UK government for England and Wales, responsible for looking after some of the nation’s most iconic documents.
+The National Archives is a non-ministerial government department and is the official archive of the UK government for England and Wales, responsible for looking after some of the nation’s most iconic documents.
 Some dating back more than 1,000 years.
 After an extensive review, it was felt that, while the National Archives is heavily used and well thought of, the website’s user experience and design was lacking and functionality of the search was limited.

 Even though many of the pages have been indexed by the likes of Google, many articles hadn’t, so it was vital that the website had its own search facility.

 Our brief was to design a user friendly interface that was intuitive to use and maximised the user experience of the site that attracts over 1.5 million views a month.
-No pressure then.

 This is where their expertise kicks in and the result was an extremely satisfied client, who blogged about it during the initial launch phase.
 You can read the blog here.